webplatform/docs/tutorials/mobile_opt_and_perf/index.md

 * $&gt; export CA_LOG_MEMORY_USAGE=1
 * $&gt; /Applications/Safari.app/Contents/MacOS/Safari

 This starts Safari with a couple of debugging helpers.
 CA_COLOR_OPAQUE shows us which elements are actually composited or accelerated.
-CA_LOG_MEMORY_USAGE shows us how much memory we are using when sending our drawing operations to the [http://ariya.blogspot.com/2011/06/progressive-rendering-via-tiled-backing.html">backing store].
+CA_LOG_MEMORY_USAGE shows us how much memory we are using when sending our drawing operations to the [http://ariya.blogspot.com/2011/06/progressive-rendering-via-tiled-backing.html backing store].
 This tells you exactly how much strain you are putting on the mobile device, and possibly give hints to how your GPU usage might be draining the target device’s battery.

 Now let’s fire up Chrome so we can see some good frames per second (FPS) information:

 # Open the Google Chrome web browser.
-# In the URL bar, type [about:flags">about:flags].
+# In the URL bar, type <code>about:flags</code>.
 # Scroll down a few items and click on “Enable” for FPS Counter.

 Note: Do not enable the GPU compositing on all pages option.
 The FPS counter only appear in the left-hand corner if the browser detects compositing in your markup—and that is what we want in this case.

-If you view [http://slidfast.appspot.com/slide-flip-rotate.html">this page] in your souped up version of Chrome, you will see the red FPS counter in the top left hand corner.
+If you view [http://slidfast.appspot.com/slide-flip-rotate.html this page] in your souped up version of Chrome, you will see the red FPS counter in the top left hand corner.

 <figure>
   <img src="/static/images/screenshots/optimizing-and-performance/chrome-fps.png" width="154" height="31" alt="Chrome FPS" title="Chrome FPS">